ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-multiple-clients.md

     test@MacBook-Pro ~ %
     ```

-4. List out all the jobs from the specific cluster.
+4. List all the jobs from the specific cluster.

     ```pre
     test@MacBook-Pro ~ % lsf --cluster abc-jul10 bjobs -a